pheryjs/phery/README.md

     Boolean, setting to true will make the class throw exceptions, that can be caught as phery_exception

 +   **unobstructive**:
-    Array of strings, passes the aliases provided in phery->set() to respond to non-ajax calls.
+    Array of strings, passes the aliases provided as keys in phery->set() to respond to regular POST "non-ajax" calls.

 ***